questdb/documentation/documentation/reference/function/window.md

    - `CURRENT ROW`
    - `<value> PRECEDING` (unless start is `UNBOUNDED PRECEDING`)

-3. RANGE frames must have ORDER BY on a timestamp or numeric column
+3. RANGE frames must be ordered by a designated timestamp

 ## Exclusion options